alarsen123/music-genre-classification/README.md

 #### Attributes
 Genre: a discrete class label indicating the song's genre, which will act as our expected outputs
-Predictive attributes/features will be extracted from the audio.
-Some of these will be similar to the csv attributes, but some csv attributes (such as length) are not relevant to this dataset.
+Predictive attributes/features were extracted from the audio.
+The features we have extracted from the audio are as follows:
+- BPM
+- Zero-Crossing Rate (rate of sign changes from positive to negative)
+- Spectral Centroid (weighted mean of frequencies present in the song)
+- Spectral Rolloff (measures of shape of the signal, models human voice characteristics)
+- Mel-Frequency Cepstral Coefficients (measures shape of spectral envelope)
+- Chroma Frequencies (measure of frequencies of different pitches, separated into 12 bins)
+- Intensity: loudness in dB (relative to max possible loudness)

 #### Size
 1000 instances (100 for each genre, each 30-seconds in length)